 Getting a SIM Card in India

-The Indian government has started providing free kits with SIM cards to tourists arriving on e-visas.
+The Indian government did start provided free kits with SIM cards to tourists arriving on e-visas.
+However, this has now been discontinued.

 However, before you can use your phone, the SIM card must be activated.
 This process can be very frustrating and sellers can be reluctant to bother with it.
 Due to the increased risk of terrorism, foreigners need to provide identification including passport photo, photocopy of passport details page, photocopy of Indian visa page, proof of home address in country of residence (such as driver's license), proof of address in India (such as hotel address), and a local reference in India (such as hotel or tour operator).
 It can take up to five days for verification to be completed and the SIM card to start working.